antimof/UxPlay/README.txt

 [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip),
 or (if git is installed): "git clone https://github.com/FDH2/UxPlay".

-*This is a pull request on the original site https://github.com/antimof/UxPlay ; it may or may not ever get committed into the codebase on the antimof site, as that project appears to no longer be active.
-If the pull request ever gets committed, replace "FDH2" by "antimof" in the above.*
+\*This is a pull request on the original site https://github.com/antimof/UxPlay ; it may or may not ever get committed into the codebase on the antimof site, as that project appears to no longer be active.

 Building this version (Linux and \*BSD):
 ========================================